HEP-FCC/fcc-tutorials/FccSoftwareGit.md

 ### General recommendations

--   if you're working on a given topic, always create a branch for it, e.g. pythia\_interface.
+-   if you're working on a given topic, always create a branch for it, e.g. `pythia_interface`.
 You may commit many times to this branch in your local repository.
 When you have something solid create a pull request to the official FCCSW repository.
 - Have a look at our [coding guidelines](https://github.com/HEP-FCC/FCCSW/blob/master/doc/CppCodingStyleGuidelines.md).